popgendad/taoist/docs/source/index.rst

 major components of a `getting-things-done <https://todoist.com/productivity-methods/getting-things-done>`_ workflow from a terminal environment and is not intended to replicate the functionality of the Todoist app.

-Check out the :doc:`quickstart` section for further information, including how to :ref:`installation` the project and :ref:`examples` for examples.
+Check out the :doc:`quickstart` section for further information, including :ref:`installation` and :ref:`examples`.

 .. note::